guidefari/here_hugo/content/note/ec2.md

 - **Terminated** - can't reverse this.
 - can go from running to stopped & vice versa

+# Instance types

+- On demand
+- Reserved - these have a time commitment. gives 30-70% discount.
+Various payment options - no upfront, all upfront, partial upfront
+- Spot - cheap, meant for short lived instances, few hours to a few days. they use bid pricing
+- Dedicated - not sharing memory/cpu

 # Amazon Machine Image (AMI)

 # Connecting to EC2